 At last week’s press conference, state Sen. Anthony Williams, a lead charter and school voucher supporter, praised Hite for his commitment to “supporting high-achieving seats,” using a phrase popular in pro-charter circles.
 It is also popular in the Nutter administration, which sits on the Great Schools Compact, an entity facilitated by PSP and funded by the Gates Foundation with a mission to expand “high-quality options and to dramatically reduce the number of chronically underperforming schools.”

-Last Friday, thousands of to demand fair funding, shutting down Broad Street in the largest student protest since the state takeover.
+Last Friday, thousands of students walked out of city schools to demand fair funding, shutting down Broad Street in the largest student protest since the state takeover.
 But for Williams, also a frontrunner in the 2015 mayoral race, the school’s problems are the city’s own.
 “We’re not asking for a tax increase from the state,” Williams said.
 “We’re actually asking, frankly, to solve our own problems a lot more aggressively than we have in the past.”

 Philly’s problem is a big one: It is, in short, having to educate a vast share of the state’s poor and high-needs children without sufficient assistance.